11 Norfolk cafés perfect for outdoor dining

 The Old Mill Café Bar, Wroxham

-The café, on Norwich Road, has been in operation since 1982, and will next year mark its 40th anniversary.
+The café, on Norwich Road, has been in operation since 1982, and will this year celebrate its 40th anniversary.

 It serves coffee, cake, breakfast, burgers, jacket potatoes, baguettes, sandwiches and more.